 Cows have a specialized digestive system that helps them process their high fiber diet.
-They have four distinct compartments to their stomachs—the rumen, reticulum, and omasum are the forestomach compartments.
-The abomasum is the “true” stomach of the cow and carries out similar function to the stomach in humans.
+They have four distinct compartments to their stomach—the rumen, reticulum, omasum & abomasum.
+The rumen, reticulum & abomasum are the forestomach compartments.
+The abomasum is the “true” stomach of the cow & is similar in function to the human stomach.

-The abomasum is suspended by a loose attachment, which means it can potentially move out of its normal position where it can fill up with gas and prevent normal flow of feed through the digestive track (abomasal displacement).
+The abomasum is suspended by a loose attachment to the body wall, which means it can potentially move out of its normal position where it can fill up with gas and prevent normal flow of feed through the digestive track (called an abomasal displacement).

 - Left Displaced Abomasum (LDA), most common